Cirque du Soleil: Trademark and copyright disputes

 Cirque du Soleil opposed Neil Goldberg and his company Cirque Productions over its use of the word "Cirque" in the late 1990s.
 Goldberg's company was awarded a trademark on its name "Cirque Dreams" in 2005.

 In August 1999, Fremonster Theatrical filed an application for the trademark Cirque de Flambé.
 This application was opposed by the owners of the Cirque du Soleil trademark in August 2002, on the grounds that it would cause confusion and "[dilute] the distinctive quality" of Cirque du Soleil's trademarks.
 A judge dismissed the opposition and the Cirque de Flambé trademark application was approved in 2005.

 In April 2016, Cirque du Soleil filed a copyright infringement lawsuit against Justin Timberlake, Timbaland, and Sony Music Entertainment in federal court in New York, alleging that Timberlake's song "Don't Hold the Wall" (co-written with Timbaland) from his third studio album The 20/20 Experience (2013) infringed the copyright of Cirque du Soleil's song "Steel Dream" from its 1997 album Quidam.
+The two parties settled out of court.